Poor traits

 Watch the MOBA Curator Talk about this painting.

 The artist celebrates the joy of social dancing in this delightful depiction of an embracing Mexican couple.
-This work is a cross-cultural homage to the important trio of paintings by French impressionist Pierre Aguste Renoir made in 1883: DANCE AT BOUGIVAL (1883), DANCE IN THE COUNTRY (1883), and DANCE IN THE CITY (1883),
+This work is a cross-cultural homage to the important trio of paintings by French impressionist Pierre Aguste Renoir made in 1883: , , and Dance in the City (1883),

 Christian